 Create a Facebook profile with pictures of the missing individual and post in local area Facebook groups.
 Raise community awareness by posting flyers everywhere, check your local ordinances first.
 Notify local church groups and charities, put up posters in bus stops, businesses, restaurants and anywhere else that will allow it.

 If your loved one has not been turned up after this searching process, it may be time to hire a private investigator, or “PI.”
-Here are some guidelines to employing and retaining the services of a Private Investigator.
+Here are some guidelines for employing and retaining the services of a Private Investigator.

 - Get a referral.
 If any of your friends or relatives have had reason to use a Private Investigator, they can recommend a good practitioner to you that they are comfortable with.

 - Check their license.
-Colorado, Idaho, Mississippi, South Dakota and Wyoming, do not require licensing for PIs.
+Colorado, Idaho, Mississippi, South Dakota, and Wyoming, do not require licensing for PIs.
 Every other state does, so make sure to ask the tough questions before you commit to using a PI.

 - Make sure they have an office.
-A small time PI operating out of diners and parking lots is less likely to have the experience and contacts necessary to perform a difficult task like this.
+A small-time PI operating out of diners and parking lots is less likely to have the experience and contacts necessary to perform a difficult task like this.
 Verify the address over the phone, and drive-by (or use google maps) to verify.

 - Ask for information about their experience and education.
 What qualifies them to be a private investigator?
 Look for a well-seasoned individual with a lot of time spent dealing with this particular issue.